Kristinita/SashaSublime/README.md

 3. proper execution for each syntax,
 4. each element of syntax has to have color.

 Supported syntaxes: JSON, XML, HTML, CSS, JavaScript, Diff, Regular Expression and Mediawiki NG.
 The color scheme is incompatible with syntaxes of [CSS3](https://packagecontrol.io/packages/CSS3_Syntax) and [JavaScriptNext - ES6](https://packagecontrol.io/packages/JavaScriptNext%20-%20ES6%20Syntax).
 Please, use default syntax for JavaScript and CSS for compatibility with SashaSublime.
 If you want use SashaSublime, but in some syntaxes you want use another color scheme, please, read page 73 «[Sublime Text Power User](https://docs.zoho.com/file/nqgo4e3473558e032489e9dc3bceb3db16723)» book.
+If you want other color scheme for [Distraction Free Mode](https://www.sublimetext.com/docs/2/distraction_free.html), please, see [this answer](http://stackoverflow.com/a/15908023/5951529).

 ## Screenshots